saubury/stream-smarts/docs/notification.md

 ## Configure Pushbullet API

+- Get a Push Bullet account
+- Install on your phone
-- Get a Push Bullet account; and then an API Token at https://www.pushbullet.com/#settings/account
+- Get an API Token at
+https://www.pushbullet.com/#settings/account
 - Set this line in `credentials.py`